The Role of the Accrediting EntityJanuary 17 2014

-The State Department monitors these accrediting entities to ensure that each performs its functions consistent with the Hague Adoption Convention, the Intercountry Adoption Act (IAA), regulations implementing the IAA, other applicable law, and its agreement with the Department.
-The State Department conducts regular site visits and conference calls with each accrediting entity as part of this monitoring.
+The State Department monitors the accrediting entity to ensure that it performs its functions consistent with the Hague Adoption Convention, the Intercountry Adoption Act (IAA), the UAA, the regulations implementing the IAA and UAA, other applicable law, and its written agreement with the Department.
+The Department conducts regular site visits and conference calls with the accrediting entity and a formal annual review as part of this monitoring.

 - Failing to act in a timely manner when presented with evidence that an accredited/approved adoption service provider is substantially out of compliance with the accreditation standards;